ZuInnoTe/rust-wasm-dynamic-module-study/README.md

 # Exchange of data between application and modules
 A crucial part is how the application and the modules exchange data via the shared memory as the WASM component model is currently not standardized.
 We look at the following aspects:
 * Exchange via C types (via the established C ABI).
 Usually many programming languages have support for this, but it expects from the developer a lot of "boilerplate" code.
+Furthermore, it is slow especially due the frequent (de-)serialization of data when moving data between modules of different programming languages.
 * Exchange via Rust types.
-While other programming languages can read any data, the processing of Rust datatypes in other programming languages
+While other programming languages can read any data, the processing of Rust datatypes in other programming languages needs dedicated implementations, which do not exist out of the box.
+Similarly to C types a lot of boilerplate code is required.
+Furthermore, it is slow especially due the frequent (de-)serialization of data when moving data between modules of different programming languages.
-* Exchange via [Apache Arrow](https://arrow.apache.org/).
+* Exchange via [Apache Arrow](https://arrow.apache.org/overview/).
 Apache Arrow is an in-memory analytics format that can be read in many different programming languages and is mostly for tabular data.
-While this is less useful for standard module integration (functions with different parameters, returning value(s)), it still can be very useful for the case of ZuSearch where different modules need to process data.
+While this is less useful for standard module integration (functions with different parameters, returning value(s)), it can be very useful for the case of ZuSearch where different modules potentially written in different programming languages need to process data.
+Additionally, frequent (de-)serialization is not needed, because all programming languages can work directly on the data in Arrow format.
+In a later stage, ZuSearch may also involve working in a distributed cluster, which could be facilitated by using [arrow-flight](https://arrow.apache.org/blog/2019/10/13/introducing-arrow-flight/).
+Hence, it is the mechanism of choice when working with different modules.
+ * Note: Rust arrow needs to use to_raw() so other programming language can use the Arrow data

 # Study